sideeffects/tinybvh/README.md

   * Reverse-engineer Embree & PhysX
   * Implement Fuetterling et al.'s 2017 paper

-These features have already been completed but need polishing and adapting to the interface, once it is settled.
-CWBVH GPU traversal combined with an optimized SBVH provides state-of-the-art **#RTXOff** performance; expect _billions of rays per second_.

 # tinybvh in the Wild
 A list of projects using tinybvh:
 * [unity-tinybvh](https://github.com/andr3wmac/unity-tinybvh): An example implementation for tinybvh in Unity and a foundation for building compute based raytracing solutions, by Andrew MacIntyre.